 - 2-10-01-01-01-0 - Division

 One Organization Code may have many budgets associated with it; however one budget may be related to only one Organization Code at a time.
 Over time, one budget may be related to different Organization Codes, but only one at a time.

 There are major issues with the Financial Org Code.

 - It is a multi-characteristic attribute.

 - Even though embedded in the code, the hierarchy is not applied consistently throughout campus.

 - It does not always represent organizational areas; it can also represent financial holding areas, such as tuition.

-Regular Equivalent Earnings are a collection of Earnings
+Regular Equivalent Earnings

 - REG - Regular Earnings